BOBANOVIORGANI/solaron-0bab6/content/pages/faq.md

           SOLAROW is tech equipment company who is specialised for solar additions for smartphone.
 Company is found in 2022, and since then, they are producing smart additions.
-      - question: What is SolarPower B1?
+      - question: What is SolarPower?
         answer: >
           SolarPower B1 is wireless powerbank that works on concept that you don't always need to fully charge PowerBank in home, but you can let